tommywo/standard-version/README.md

 1. Placing a `standard-version` stanza in your `package.json` (assuming your project is JavaScript).
-1. Creating a `.versionrc` or `.versionrc.json`.
+2. Creating a `.versionrc`, `.versionrc.json` or `.versionrc.js`.
+  - If you are using a `.versionrc.js` your default export must be a configuration object, or a function returning a configuration object.

-Any of the command line paramters accepted by `standard-version` can instead be provided via configuration.
+Any of the command line parameters accepted by `standard-version` can instead be provided via configuration.

 ### Customizing CHANGELOG Generation